Labradorite: Properties, Facts and Photos

 Labradorite from the north-central coast of Labrador in Canada is some of the finest in the world.
 Exceptional-grade stone can also be found in Finland, specifically Lapland.
 This material is better known as spectrolite.

-Highly translucent gemstones with fantastic schiller come from southern India.
+Highly translucent gemstones with fantastic labradorescence come from southern India.
 Labradorite suitable for faceting is found in Mexico, while dark grey material comes mostly from Madagascar.

 Like most feldspar minerals, labradorite is relatively hard but also brittle, which can make cutting difficult.
 On the Mohs scale of hardness, it grades 6 to 6.5.